 In many ways, the Touro Desk Pro line does not look like your typical external storage device.
 Instead of looking like either a utilitarian device (e.g. Seagate GoFlex Desk), Hitachi has taken a radically different approach.
-With its sleek curving lines, high gloss black side panel and silver body, the Hitachi Touro Desk Pro 3TB is meant to be noticed.
-However, while you certainly will notice it, it is doubtful many will recognize it for what it is as it looks more like a media player appliance rather than just a “mere” storage device.
-The external hard drive really does embody the design philosophy of hiding in plain sight.
-While you are meant to notice it, you may not realize what you are looking at.
-This is a compliment, as it is almost too good looking for its niche and it will be right at home sitting next to even the most modern of computer setups.
+With its sleek curving lines, high gloss black side panel and silver body, the Hitachi is meant to be noticed.
+However, it is doubtful many will recognize it for what it is as it looks more like a media player appliance rather than just a “mere” storage device.
+It really does embody the design philosophy of hiding in plain sight.

 The only issue I have with the overall physical appearance of the Touro Desk Pro is the rather large footprint which appears to take up even more room than necessary.
 The two-tone color scheme coupled with its monolithic design does not help in this department and in fact, does make it look bigger than it really is.
 It is only after you place each next to each other that you realize the difference in thickness is only 25mm (158mm vs 183mm).
 This optical illusion is making a product not only stand out, but actually rebelling in it.